openspending/community.openspending.org/about/portfolio.md

 <a href="http://bund.offenerhaushalt.de/">OffenerHaushalt</a> allows users to explore and drill down through the various layers of Germany's federal budget, comparing data from as far back as 2006.
 Through the new tree maps, the user can easily see and explore the different departments and programmes and see how much is spent, proportion and statistics on changes between years.

 The success of OffenerHaushalt and the demand to roll it out on a local level was one of the prime motivations for the creation of OpenSpending.
+To date, the OffenerHaushalt team have received around 90 requests for a similar site in their area.
 <ul>
 <li><a href="http://bund.offenerhaushalt.de/">Visit the OffenerHaushalt Project</li>
 <li><a href="https://twitter.com/#!/offenerhaushalt">Follow OffenerHaushalt on Twitter</li>